runjak/nook2018/README.md

 2. `src/client/`
 3. `slides/`

-All of these paces also support a `start` command.
-Use `yarn start` or `npm run start` for fun and profit.
+All of these places also support a `start` command.
+Use `yarn start` or `npm start` for fun and profit.

+Tested with node versions `10.13.0` and `11.1.0` - so as long as you either have LTS or current (2018-11-08) you should be fine.